Dive Deep: Alternative Promo Release

+Charts

-ChartsDive Deep entered the UK Albums Chart in the second week of February at position 59, the band's lowest charting album in the United Kingdom.
+Dive Deep entered the UK Albums Chart in the second week of February at position 59, the band's lowest charting album in the United Kingdom.
 It was more successful on the Swiss Album Charts which it entered at number 8 a week later.
 On 9 February, Dive Deep entered the French Albums Chart at number 15.
 Since its release on iTunes, the album has had a big success throughout Europe, with many entries under Top 10.

 It was awarded a gold certification from the Independent Music Companies Association which indicated sales of at least 100,000 copies throughout Europe.